Bicycling Tour France: Normandy & Brittany | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Dinner

-After free time for lunch and strolling the shops and atmospheric warrens on your own, rejoin the coach and travel to your hotel, Le Louis Versailles Chateau in Versailles (approximately 4.5 hours, depending on traffic).
-This evening is free for you to dine in the hotel’s restaurant and enjoy its amenities, or dine in nearby restaurants in Versailles.
+Afterward, enjoy free time for lunch and to explore the shops and atmospheric alleyways on your own.
+Then rejoin the coach for the journey to your hotel, Le Louis Versailles Château, in Versailles (approximately 5.5 hours, depending on traffic).
+The remainder of the evening is yours to relax, dine at the hotel’s restaurant, or explore nearby dining options in Versailles.

 Included Meals: Breakfast